 Have you ever tried baking brownies in an air fryer?
 It's so easy, and you get even better results than with an oven.
 If you follow my step-by-step process, you will achieve soft and fudgy brownies from edge to edge.
 Plus, I'll tell you my secret to create shiny, crinkly tops.
 Whenever I make them, I always bake two batches because they disappear in a matter of minutes.
 These brownies are made with chocolate and cocoa but I have an all-cocoa brownie recipe for you, just in case.
+Or how do you feel about edible brownie batter?

 Which chocolate and which cocoa is best?